OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 Reasons for a train schedule to be **invalid**:

-- Inconsitent train schedule (contains deleted waypoint)
+- Inconsistent train schedule (contains deleted waypoint)
 - Rolling stock not found
 - Path waypoint not found
 - The path cannot be found